wp-plugins/phc-fx-woocommerce/readme.txt

 You need to have PHC FX v15.2 or higher on your installation.

 = If I have errors in plugin, where are showed? =
-You can see erros in `/wp-content/plugins/phcfx-woocommerce/logsErrors/` and if you have configured email in woocommerce, you can receive errors from email
+You can see erros in `/wp-content/plugins/phcfx-woocommerce/logsErrors/`.

 = No clients / internal documents / invoices are being stored in my PHC FX database that i want? = Possibly you don't choose a specific database in your PHC FX backend.
 If this is the case, the database used is the first catched.
 So please write the name of database that you want.